kyle-silver/kyle-silver.github.io/src/transcriptions/bright-mississippi/index.md

     <source type="audio/mp3" src="fast-section-midi-playback-half-speed.mp3">
 </audio>

-In my attempt to notate and &ldquo;square off&rdquo; the rougher edges of the recording, I __do__ think that there are some notes that get lost in the mix.
-But we&rsquo;re talking about hundredths of a second here, and in the broader context of making this transcription a useful learning tool I think there&rsquo;s a balance to be struck between absolute accuracy and utility to a developing musician.
+In my attempt to notate and &ldquo;square off&rdquo; the rougher edges of the recording, I *do* think that there are some n   otes that get lost in the mix.
+But we&rsquo;re talking about hundredths of a second here, and in the broader context of making this transcription a useful learning tool I think there&rsquo;s a balance to be struck between absolute accuracy and readability.

 A PDF of the transcription is available for download [here](bright-mississippi-wynton-marsalis-transcription.pdf).